thygrrr/shaders-overhaul/readme.md

 This is a simple mod.
 It is a replacement Water Shader for the Age of Sail MMORPG **Pirates of the Burning Sea.**

+* Changes Open Seas Water (primarily)
+* Changes Avcom and Port Water (slightly, usually for the better as well)

 Play the Game at [BurningSea.com](https://play.burningsea.com)

 Installing